Updated: February 19, 2019 at 11:51 AM

 After nearly 20 years of recruiting experience—half of which have been spent in a business management function—I have learned a lot about what drives a successful business.
-Of course, there’s been a lot of learning along my journey, but what I’ve come to believe is that to be successful it’s certain we all need effective programs for: recruiting, recognition, retention, and referrals.
-The “4 R’s” if you will.
+Of course, there’s been a lot of learning along with my journey, but what I’ve come to believe is that to be successful it’s certain we all need effective programs for recruiting, recognition, retention, and referrals.
+The “4 Rs” if you will.
 I also believe this concept is relevant to any function within any company or operation.

 Recruiting is mandatory for both internal and external business management.
-Creating and mastering effective recruiting programs will have immediate and long-lasting impacts on your business.
+Creating and mastering an effective recruiting program will have immediate and long-lasting impacts on your business.
 People today have instant access to more information than any other time before.
 As a result, it’s your responsibility as a business manager to make sure your recruiting message is clear, concise, and accessible.

 When you’re seeking new employees, first identify the audience you are trying to attract; then craft a personal, relatable message your candidates can find and engage with.
 The same strategy applies when attempting to recruit new clients or customers.
 Remember to use the same channels and/or media, and make sure your messaging sounds alike.

 Too often, people look at recruiting talent different than recruiting clients.
 It’s not.
 Our employees should be our biggest fans or (where appropriate) our most active consumers.
 Likewise, our clients (and their networks) can be our number one source of new talent.

 Many seem to be conditioned to ask our clients for business referrals, and rightfully so.
 But, how often do you ask the same group for names for who might fit well within our organization?
 As a business manager, you should always be recruiting.
 Each person or contact is a lead in one fashion or another.